-For example, will you use Receipt Bank to capture your receipts and then import them into your Xero file to Xero Files?
+For example, will you use Dext to capture your receipts and then import them into your Xero file to Xero Files?
 Will you use Hubdoc to capture your statements and then send them into Xero Files?

 Think about your workflow from the very start.
 Where is this paper coming from and where is it going once it is converted into an electronic form?
 What do you do with the paper once you no longer need it?
 (We suggest having trash, shredding, and recycling bins in your office.)

 Sometimes the best way to set up your workflow is to physically draw it.
 Now that may seem counterproductive, but of course, there can be room for some types of paper in your office, if that works for you.
 In our firm, we love using notebooks to write out our ideas and sometimes even draw things.
 We use different colored pens and it really gets our brain flowing and helps us to create.